REGISTRATION IS NOW CLOSED FOR THIS YEAR’S CLASS.

 Add your name to the waiting list.
 If space opens up before February 1, we’ll contact you.

 In partnership with Crisis Response International (CRI), www.criout.com, we are pleased to present the following Chaplaincy training.

 This course is open to everyone, with no prerequisites.
-It’s designed for anyone wanting to be equipped to minister in crisis situations.
+It’s designed for anyone wanting to be equipped to minister both in crisis situations and in their community.
 Both KTI and CRI strongly value meeting the practical needs of people in crisis, and we believe that meeting emotional and spiritual needs are just as important, if not more so.
 We therefore encourage everyone, not just those desiring to be chaplains, to get equipped in the topics presented here.

 The course is broken into two sections – Basic and Advanced.
 The Basic section includes a simple introduction to Chaplaincy and crisis ministry, training in emotional and spiritual first aid using a 7 step model developed by CRI, sessions on loss and grief, theology of suffering, self care, and the importance of preparing your own heart for this work.